gocondor/gocondor/README.md

 ```
 where:
 `project-name` is the name of your project
-`remote-location` is the remote repository that will host the project, usually people use `github.com`
+`remote-location` is the remote repository that will host the project, typically `github.com` is used

 ## Getting started
 First make sure you have [GoCondor's cli](https://gocondor.github.io/docs/installation) installed.